 Vehicle Adaptation services enable individuals to interact more independently with their environment thus enhancing their quality of life and reducing their dependence on physical support from others.
-These adaptations are limited to a waiver participant's or his or her familys privately owned vehicle and include such things as a hydraulic lift, ramps, special seats and other interior modifications to allow for access into and out of the vehicle as well as safety while moving.
+These adaptations are limited to a waiver participant's or his or her family's privately owned vehicle and include such things as a hydraulic lift, ramps, special seats and other interior modifications to allow for access into and out of the vehicle as well as safety while moving.

-The NOW Program is the payer of last resort for vehicle adaptations.
-The need for Vehicle Adaptation must be documented in the Individual Service Plan.
+The COMP Program is the payer of last resort for vehicle adaptations.
+The need for Vehicle Adaptation must be documented in the Individual Service Plan and ordered by the member's licensed physician.
+Waiver participants cannot receive Vehicle Adaptation if receiving Community Residential Alternatives.
 Repair or replacement costs for vehicle adaptations of provider owned vehicles are not allowed.
-Vehicle adaptations will not be replaced in less than three years except in extenuating circumstances and authorized by the Division of Medical Assistance.
+Vehicle adaptations will not be replaced in less than three years except in extenuating circumstances and authorized by the OA.
 Vehicle Adaptation must be authorized prior to service delivery by the operating agency at least annually in conjunction with the Individual Service Plan development and with any ISP revisions.